Forensic Medicine

 Master of Science in Forensic Medicine (MS, Pathway)

 The degree program is a 40-credit program leading to a Master of Science in Forensic Medicine.
+Applicants to the program will have a strong foundation in biology, chemistry and anatomy and physiology.
 It provides a solid foundation in the theory, concepts and principles of forensic medicine, the medico-legal and technical aspects of death scene investigations and clinical pathology skills.
 The emerging demands, roles and responsibilities of medico-legal investigators and clinical forensic specialists are also addressed.

-All applicants to the Master of Science in Forensic Medicine must have successfully completed a bachelor’s degree from a regionally accredited college or university.
-Strong candidates should have a cumulative grade point average of 3.0 or higher on a 4.0 scale.
+All applicants for the Master of Science in Forensic Medicine must have successfully completed a bachelor’s degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0 or better.
 Candidates will be evaluated utilizing a holistic admissions process.

 The Forensic Medicine Admissions Committee will determine the applicant's start date and program level (MS or Pathway) based on submitted application materials and the admissions decision will reflect any change necessary.

-Classes for the Master of Science in Forensic Medicine program begin in the Fall term only.
-Candidates requiring Pathway will being in the Summer term only.
+Classes for the Master of Science in Forensic Medicine program begin in the Fall term only (early September - online).
+Candidates requiring Pathway will being in the Summer term only (May - online).

 Forensic Medicine Pathway Overview